Understanding the Money Market Instruments in India

 2. Commercial Papers

 The RBI introduced commercial papers (CPs) in 1990 to diversify the sources of short-term borrowings for corporate borrowers and to provide investors with a new instrument.
 It is an unsecured money market instrument in the form of a promissory note issued by financial institutions and large corporations.
-You can buy commercial papers at a discount.
-The rate of return on CPs is equal to the difference between the purchase price and the face value.
+You can buy commercial paper at a discount.
+The return on CPs equals the difference between the purchase price and the face value.
 Borrowers issue commercial papers for Rs.
 5 lakhs or multiples thereof with no minimum value.
-It has a maturity period of 15 days up to one year.
+CPs are issued for varied tenors ranging from 15 days to 364 days.

-Commercial papers comprise bills of exchange, customer receipts, promissory notes, delivery orders, and so on.
-CPs often come into use for accounts payable and inventories, financing payrolls, and other short-term liabilities.
+Commercial papers comprise bills of exchange, customer receipts, promissory notes, delivery orders, etc. CPs often come into use for accounts payable and inventories, financing payrolls, and for managing other short-term liabilities.

 Features